mishamyrt/honeymate/readme.md

 ## Supported browsers

-Latest Webkit, Blink browsers and Firefox fully supported.
-In unsupported browsers page will load as if there were no Emerge in the first place.
-Same thing with disabled Javascript.
+Honeymate supports the latest versions of Safari, Chrome and Firefox.
+In unsupported browsers, the page will load as if the library was not linked.